 The Melikian Center advances knowledge on Russia, Eurasia, and East Europe through its affiliated faculty and student research, as well as support for conferences and workshops on key topics.
-Key themes of common concern include:

-- Violence, Trauma, and Reconciliation
+Violence, Trauma, and Reconciliation

 Faculty and graduate student affiliates are working on comparative genocide; civil wars and insurgencies; and local, national, and international efforts to reckon with or resolve the toxic legacies of conflict and totalitarianism.
 The impacts of Germany’s Nazi past, for example, are one focus of work by faculty affiliate Volker Benkert.

-- Migration, Displacement, and Diaspora
+Migration, Displacement, and Diaspora

-Across a range of disciplines, Melikian Center researchers explore how diasporas and transnational communities function in the world of nation-states, with a particular focus on the ways in which memory and identity are maintained and transformed across generations.
+Across a range of disciplines, Melikian Center researchers explore how diasporas and transnational communities function in the world of nation-states, with a particular focus on how memory and identity are maintained and transformed across generations.
 Anna Cichopek-Gajraj’s oral historical work with Jewish and Polish communities in the U.S.A. is one example.

-- Belief, Dissent, and Political Pluralism
+Belief, Dissent, and Political Pluralism

 Through much of the nineteenth and twentieth centuries, Russia and East Europe were incubators for progressive movements that advanced ideas of human dignity, mutuality, and economic justice.
 They represented a broad political spectrum, including idealized republican alternatives to imperial rule; writers' appeals and commitments to "live in truth;" advocacy campaigns based on principles of religious freedom; and environmental activism across the region in the 1980s.

-The Center is committed to partnerships and exchanges with universities and other associations and agencies, both across the region and in the wider world, to enhance knowledge-exchange and productive dialogue across disciplinary and geographical borders.
+The Center is committed to partnerships and exchanges with universities and other associations and agencies, both across the region and in the wider world, to enhance knowledge exchange and productive dialogue across disciplinary and geographical borders.